dynamsoft-docs/mobile-document-scanner-docs-js/code-gallery/mobile-web-capture/index.md

 needAutoGenerateSidebar: true
 needGenerateH3Content: true
 noTitleIndex: false
-title: Mobile Web Capture - Scan Multi-Page Documents
+title: Mobile Document Scanner JS Edition - Scan Multi-Page Documents
-keywords: Documentation, Mobile Web Capture, Dynamsoft Document Scanner,
+keywords: Documentation, Mobile Document Scanner, Web, JS Edition, Mobile Web Capture, Dynamsoft Document Scanner,
-description: Mobile Web Capture User Guide
+description: Mobile Document Scanner JS Edition User Guide
 ---

-# Scan Multi-Page Documents with Mobile Web Capture

-> Prerequisites:
+# Extend Mobile Document Scanner to Full Document Management

->
+> [!TIP]
-> Read the [Introduction](https://www.dynamsoft.com/mobile-web-capture/docs/introduction/index.html) before proceeding.
+> Prerequisites: read the [Introduction]({{ site.introduction }}index.html) before proceeding.

-**Mobile Web Capture (MWC)** is an SDK designed for scanning multi-page documents.
-It integrates **Dynamsoft Document Scanner (DDS)** functionality  while offering additional features such as multi-document management, annotation, and uploading, making it a comprehensive solution for managing complex document workflows.
+**Mobile Web Capture (MWC)** is an advanced sample designed to extend the features of MDS for managing and scanning multi-page documents.
+It integrates **Mobile Document Scanner (MDS)** functionality  while offering additional features such as multi-document management, annotation, and uploading, making it a comprehensive solution for managing complex document workflows.

+> [!TIP]
 > See it in action with the [Mobile Web Capture Demo](https://demo.dynamsoft.com/mobile-web-capture/).

 This guide walks you through building a web application that scans multi-page documents using **MWC**, with **pre-defined configurations**.

+> [!TIP]
-> If you are looking for a solution that scans single-page documents, please read [Dynamsoft Document Scanner User Guide](https://www.dynamsoft.com/mobile-web-capture/docs/guides/document-scanner.html) instead.
+> If you are looking for a solution that scans single-page documents, please read [Mobile Document Scanner User Guide]({{ site.guide }}index.html) instead.

 <!--
 Keep TOC only for npm /github as readme